We are rethinking the role of Grosvenor Square to transform it into a thriving place for both people and nature.

 The idea of collecting and reusing water was an initial inspiration on this project, so it has been great hearing so many people mention it as a priority.
 We see this as hugely connected to designing in rainwater management, as well as promoting wilding and biodiversity.
 There is the potential for planting to improve air quality and reduce noise pollution, and huge scope for long-term community involvement through education and understanding of the square and its management.

 In addition to the priorities gathered over the past months, we heard some inspiring ideas for how people want to use and experience Grosvenor Square.
 Over the coming months we will be looking at testing some of these projects with you in Grosvenor Square and gathering feedback on whether they work well.
-Tell us what you think of the ideas here.

 People told us that they would like to see a variety of seating options in the Square, including moveable seats and more enclosed seating areas for small groups.
 Let us know if you think putting different sorts of temporary seating in the Square is a good idea.